dnutan/nethserver-docs/developer-manual/en/events.rst

 configuration files according to the new configuration.

 **Note:** The user interface must never modify configuration files directly.
-Neither should to the administrator from command line.
+Neither should do the administrator from command line.

 Each event is associated with a list of actions which should be performed when the event occurs and is defined as a subdirectory of